-The organizational development of producers and traders of improved cookstoves and their technical, financial and management capacity building, increases their adaptive capacity. of their interests.
+The organizational development of producers and traders of improved cookstoves and their technical, financial and management capacity building, increases their adaptive capacity.

+Support/advice for the organizational development of these groups or producer associations will in particular be related to capacity building in negotiation and protection of their interests.
 Such an association could act as interlocutor with government authorities or research institutes, and in the ideal case, organize its own implementation of systematic quality control of improved cookstoves amongst its members.